ruotianluo/ruotianluo.github.io/_posts/2016-08-04-neuraltalk2-tf.markdown

 ## Remained things

 - The current progress is enough for researching, because it provides the training and evaluation on validation.
 But it's currently not enough for demonstration.<br>
-I need to provide a pretrained model.
-However I can't initialize the network only from the saved model.
+I need to provide a pretrained model. <strike>However I can't initialize the network only from the saved model.
 Every time I build the network, I need to initialize the vgg from the npy file.
-(I have already have some idea how to fix it)<br>
+(I have already have some idea how to fix it)</strike> I will put a pretrained model after I finished training it (probably needs a few days).<br>
 After that, I would add other demonstration related stuff like using camera, or test on single image etc.
 - Currently I'm using h5 file.
 However, we could use tensorflow to do the multi-threaded image loading which would saving time.
 - I haven'ted test on stacked LSTM. and GRU yet.